Gethe/wow-ui-source/README.markdown

 -------------

 * Icy Touch: This ability now causes a very high amount of threat while the death knight is in Frost Presence.
+* Chains of Ice: The ability now innately applies Frost Fever to a target.
 * Rune of Razorice: Now stacks 5 stacks of 2% Frost Vulnerability instead of 10 stacks of 1% Frost Vulnerability.
 Proc chance changed to 100%.

 ### Talents